Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Experimental Results

 We analyze how key hyperparameters (global pool size $M$, selection size $N$, $\delta_{\min}$, $\Delta$, $\beta$, and number of training rounds) affect \textsc{PromptMIA}’s performance.
 The most interesting finding is that the attack success rate of \textsc{PromptMIA} is much higher on the models that have been trained for a few epochs rather than randomly initialized keys (Fig. \ref{fig:ablation_traininground}).
-This corresponds to our theoretical findings in Section \ref{sec:theory} that FPR is lower when the benign data forms tight and compact clusters in the query space around the benign keys, which happens naturally during the training process ( Fig. \ref{fig:trainround}).
+This corresponds to our theoretical findings in Section \ref{sec:theory} that FPR is lower when the benign data forms tight and compact clusters in the query space around the benign keys, which happens naturally during the training process ( Appx. \ref{appx:trainingdynamic}).
 More detailed analysis and insights on hyperparameters are provided in Appendix~\ref{appx:hyperparam_analysis}.
-We provide additional experiments on membership information leakeage under very large batch size in Appendix ~\ref{appx:larger_batch}.
-To show that our attack generalizes to to all variants of federated prompt tuning that adopt the common paradigm of a frozen backbone model (often transformer-based) paired with a shared, learnable (soft) prompt pool across clients, we provide additional experiments on multimodal and text data in Appendix ~\ref{appx:modality}.
+We provide additional experiments under very large batch size in Appendix ~\ref{appx:larger_batch}.
+To show that our attack generalizes to to all variants of FPT that adopt the common paradigm of a frozen backbone model (often transformer-based) paired with a shared, learnable (soft) prompt pool across clients, we provide additional experiments on multimodal and text data in Appendix ~\ref{appx:modality}.
 Additional studies on the attack success rate and distribution of global keys and benign query vectors under heterogeneous settings is given in Appendix ~\ref{appx:hetero}.
-Appendix~\ref{appx:more_defense} presents a detailed discussion on the implications of other potential system-level defense strategies such as randomized key indices, secure aggregation \cite{bonawitz2017practical}, and prompt dropout.
-We show that these defenses are either provably or empirically ineffective.